Musicianship 1: listening and reading, pitch and rhythm

 Are there any other costs?
 Is there anything I need to bring?

 Please have manuscript paper, pencil, eraser.
 You may wish to record some parts of the class.
-All other materials will be supplied for class and available in the google classroom.
+All other materials and resources will be supplied for class and available in the google classroom.

 When I've finished, what course can I do next?